SamuelGong/SingleCycleCPU/README.md

 the repo owner will respond with useful comments.

 # 7. CREDIT
-First of all, I would like to extend my sincere gratitude to my supervisor, Xiaohong Jiang, her his instructive advice and useful suggestions on my learning on couputer organization.
+First of all, I would like to extend my sincere gratitude to my supervisor, Xiaohong Jiang, for her instructive advice and useful suggestions on my learning on couputer organization.
 I am also deeply grateful of Zhe Pan, the TA's help in the completion and assessment of this project.
 High tribute shall be paid to Licheng Guo, whose profound knowledge of CPU and Verilog HDL triggers my inspiration for this brilliant project.